amsontag/amsontag.github.io/content/publication/stochastic-drift/index.md

 ---
-title: Stochastic drift in discrete waves of non-locally interacting-particles
+title: "Stochastic drift in discrete waves of non-locally interacting-particles"
-abstract: In this paper, we investigate a generalised model of N particles undergoing second-order non-local interactions on a lattice.
+abstract: "In this paper, we investigate a generalised model of N particles undergoing second-order non-local interactions on a lattice.
 Our results have applications across many research areas, including the modelling of migration, information dynamics and Muller's ratchet -- the irreversible accumulation of